Frenuloplasty: Post-Operative Instructions

 Q: WHAT IS THE PROPER WAY TO ACTIVELY MANAGE THE WOUND POST-PROCEDURE?
 WHAT CAN I EXPECT TO SEE AFTER THE PROCEDURE?:

 We use absorbable sutures that will usually fall off or dissolve on their own within 3-5 days and sometimes anywhere from 1-10 days after surgery.
-As the sutures fall out, a white diamond-shaped area may appear where the frenum was.
+As the sutures fall out, white tissue will fill the open wounds.
 This is normal and not an infection, rather, it is granulation healing tissue that will heal and disappear in approximately two weeks.
-We will provide you with a soft toothbrush to remove any oral debris.
+You can use a soft toothbrush to remove any oral debris if necessary.
+Please refer to the post-operative instructions for more details regarding wound management.

 After the surgery: